NewHavenGenerativeArt/GenArt/README.md

 GenArt
 ======

-Issues area is for discussion.
+Head over to the [Issues area](https://github.com/NewHavenGenerativeArt/GenArt/issues) for discussion.

 Code may never appear here.